Den4ik150/Design-Patterns/Design-Pattenrs-Summary.md

 ### For example:

-**Micro level**: Writing utility functions or modules using patterns.
+- **Micro level**: Writing utility functions or modules using patterns.
-**Macro level**: Architectures like Model-View-Controller (MVC) for organizing entire applications.
+- **Macro level**: Architectures like Model-View-Controller (MVC) for organizing entire applications.

 ## Familiarity and Maintainability

--Familiar design patterns allow for easy understanding and extension of code.
+- Familiar design patterns allow for easy understanding and extension of code.
 A well-structured directory, like having an app/, models/, and utils/ folder, is also a pattern that enhances maintainability.

 ```js
 // Conventional module pattern